ipab-slmc/exotica/exotica/doc/index.rst

 Advanced
 ========

-With the advanced section, we look at different methods of initializing EXOTica and using it with your own robot.
+In the advanced section, we look at different methods of initializing EXOTica and using it with your own robot.

 .. toctree::